-The short answer is yes.
-Believe it or not, the sun is still mighty powerful in the winter – even if we can't see it with the naked eye.
+Yes, solar powered outdoor lights do work in winter.
+Believe it or not, the sun is still mighty powerful in the winter, even if we can't see it with the naked eye.
 And as outdoor solar lighting is waterproof, it can be left outside all-year long.

 Do outdoor solar lights really work?

-Solar lights do really work.
+Yes, outdoor solar lights really do work.
 Not only are they cost-effective, but they are also an eco-friendly way to illuminate your gardens and walkways.
-They also require limited maintenance, and are easy to install – as most modern solar landscape lights are completely wireless.
+They also require limited maintenance, and are easy to install, as most modern solar landscape lights are completely wireless.

 What are the brightest outdoor solar lights?

 One considerable drawback with solar landscape lights is that they’re not as bright as electric fixtures.
 We recommend that you choose a solar light fixture that has a built-in battery to provide up to eight hours of illumination, and a built-in sensor that will turn on automatically at dusk, and turn off at dawn.